MBCOT/Ticket-System/README.md

+# Generic Ticketing System Overview

+**Purpose:** To develop a versatile ticketing system capable of managing ticket creation, sales, and authentication for various events and purposes, while addressing issues such as fraud prevention, ticket saturation, and authentication proof.

+## Use Cases

+### City Parking Lots
+- A city or car park company can implement QR code-based tickets for parking spaces.
+  - Users scan QR codes representing parking spots and pay automatically for a specified duration.
+  - Upon exiting, users are charged based on their actual usage, with refunds issued accordingly.
+  - This use case optimizes parking space utilization and offers a convenient solution for users.

+### Events & Competitions
+- The ticketing system is suitable for managing tickets for concerts, events, meetings, sports competitions, and more.
+  - It eliminates issues such as system collapse and ticket falsification, common in traditional ticketing systems.
+  - Users can purchase tickets securely and efficiently, reducing the risk of fraud and improving user experience.

+### Recipe NFT Tokens
+- Companies, organizations, or individuals can generate NFT tokens configured with specific information.
+  - These tokens can be integrated into various sectors such as retail, healthcare, and real-world contracts.
+  - Users benefit from enhanced authenticity and security in transactions and interactions.

+## System Implementation

+### Ticketing System Dapp Over Minima
+- The ticketing system operates as a Dapp over Minima, providing a user-friendly interface for ticket creation and management.
+- Users can purchase event-specific NFT tokens, which are sent directly to their wallets.
+- On the event day, access to the event is granted only to users with the corresponding NFT tokens, ensuring security and preventing ticket fraud.

+## Approaches

+### 1: Central System
+- Utilizes a central server to run a Dapp for configuring and selling tokens.
+- Tokens are created with embedded smart contracts to ensure transparency and prevent abuse.
+- Enables tokenized system monetization and tradeability on Minima DEX.
+  - Pros:
+    - Tokenized system offers transparency and security.
+    - Transactions can be delivered over Maxima to avoid burns.
+    - Ecosystem over Minima facilitates monetization.
+  - Cons:
+    - Requires a server to run the Dapp, adding to infrastructure costs.

+### 2: Fully Decentralized System
+- Empowers users to create and manage tokens and tickets autonomously.
+- Offers flexibility in configuring event tokens, ticket smart contracts, and sales conditions.
+- Ensures fully decentralized ticketing system operation, eliminating the need for third-party involvement.
+  - Pros:
+    - Fully decentralized, no reliance on third parties.
+    - Users have full control over token and ticket creation.
+  - Cons:
+    - More complex to develop and monetize.
+    - Possibilities for pay-per-use or subscription-based models may require additional implementation efforts.

+## Conclusion

+The generic ticketing system offers a comprehensive solution for managing tickets across various industries.
+Whether for parking lots, events, or digital transactions, the system provides enhanced security, authenticity, and user experience.
+Leveraging the Minima ecosystem and decentralized technologies, the system sets new standards for ticketing efficiency and reliability.

+---
+# Draft document

 # A generic Ticketing System <img src="logo_yellow.png" width="350" title="Ticketing System" alt="Ticketing System" align="right">
 **Ticketing system to avoid fraud and over saturation and proof authentiticy**